jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	<link rel='stylesheet' href='https://api.mapbox.com/mapbox-gl-js/plugins/mapbox-gl-compare/v0.1.0/mapbox-gl-compare.css'
 	```

-3. Next, between the `script` tags, where it says "add your Mapbox access token and map variable here", add your Mapbox access token and initialize your owner choropleth by creating a ownerMap variable.
+3. Next, between the `script` tags, where it says "add your Mapbox access token and map variable here", add your Mapbox access token and initialize your owner choropleth by creating an ownerMap variable.
 This first map will eventually display information about the percentage of homeowners in Portland.

 	```javascript
 	mapboxgl.accessToken = 'YOUR ACCESS TOKEN';